paulhampson/smart-coaster-fw/TASK NOTES.md

 ### Bugs / Things to fix

+* ***NEXT*** Log retrieval performance is poor and impacts user experience.
+Possible optimisations:
+    * Use a channel rather than a signal to create a stream of log data to the consumer - removes multiple skipping.
+    * Last consumption immediately added to hourly consumption rate to improve display responsiveness, move last hour rate to be calculated only every 60s
+    * Make read queue processing event driven rather than timed polling
 * Device and system menu requires two clicks down from top before scrolling starts
 * Re-entering settings menu goes back to 'exit' entry